danieljiang2013/Wealth_Distribution/README.md

 MultipleRuns|runs the simulation `numRuns` times,each for `numTicks`|Set `simulationType = SimulationType.MultipleRuns`
 ChangeTaxFrom0To100|runs the simulation 100 times with tax increasing from 0 - 99 after each run.
 Tax can be selected to be on either 'wealth' or on 'income'| - Set `simulationType = SimulationType.ChangeTaxFrom0To100` & set `taxSystem` as one of `TaxSystem.Wealth` or `TaxSystem.Income`

+### Analysis

+A folder called analysis has been provided where additional processing was done on the outputted statistics to produce graphs and tables.